What's The Difference Between 48V And 51.2V Golf Cart Batteries

 Efficiency and Range

-Efficiency determines how far your cart can go.
-48V golf cart batteries have 80-85% efficiency, offering 20-25 miles per charge on flat terrain or 15-20 miles on hills.
-51.2V golf cart batteries, with 92-98% efficiency, extend ranges to 30-40 miles on flat courses or 25-30 miles on hills, like a 51.2V 100Ah battery with 5,120Wh.
-This makes lithium batteries the best choice for 18-36-hole tournaments or various road conditions.
+Efficiency has a direct influence on how far you can travel per charge.
+With 48V golf cart batteries operating at about 80–85% efficiency, you can typically expect 20–25 miles on flat ground or 15–20 miles in hillier areas.
+In contrast, 51.2V golf cart batteries reach efficiencies of about 92–98%, extending real-world ranges to 30–40 miles on level courses or 25–30 miles over undulating routes, especially with a 51.2V 100Ah battery offering 5,120Wh.
+This makes lithium particularly attractive for 18–36-hole days or mixed terrain.

 Weight and Handling